 Kraven The Hunter Trailer and retconning popular characters

-by | Aug 15, 2024 | Design Behind The Mask
+by | Dec 14, 2024 | Design Behind The Mask

 Kraven The Hunter is a Marvel villain whose sole reason for existing is to hunt and kill the biggest and most dangerous game.
 His obsession leads him to hunt and eventually kill Spider-Man in Kraven’s Last Hunt.
-He’s decidedly a lousy guy and one of the few villains to kill their hero antagonist.
-He also wears the skins of the dead animals he kills as vests, pants, and such.
+He’s decidedly a lousy guy and one of the few villains to kill their superhero antagonist.
+He also wears the skins of the dead animals he kills as vests, pants, and so on.
 I’m trying to say he sucks.
 He is, after all, supposed to suck.
 Bad guys are bad, so you root against them.

 Kraven The Hunter, Anti-Hero